-There are other tests, which the gynaecologist may perform which include ultrasound, MRI scans, and gynaecological examinations but none of these can definitively confirm endometriosis.
+There are other tests, which the gynecologist may perform which include ultrasound, MRI scans, and gynecological examinations but none of these can definitively confirm endometriosis.

 Endometriosis is a chronic disease characterized by pelvic pain and associated with infertility.
 The treatment of endometriosis requires a life-long personalized management plan with the aim of maximizing medical treatment and avoiding repeated surgical procedures.

 Choosing a treatment comes down to the individual woman’s wishes, depending on her symptoms, her age, and her fertility wishes.
-She should discuss these with her physician so that they, together, can determine which long term, a holistic, treatment plan is best for her individual needs.
+She should discuss these with her physician so that they, together, can determine which long-term, holistic, treatment plan is best for her individual needs.
 For some women, this can be a combination of more than one treatment.

-If the pain seems to be the main concern we have several options like over the counter pain killers NSAIDs, etc or hormonal tablets which can be beneficial.
-Even oral contraceptive pills for a continuous duration are considered effective to reduce the pain as well as to put a hold on the progression of the disease.
-Hormonal Injection, progestogens and androgens are other alternatives to reduce the symptoms and can be used in severe forms of the disease.
-As a last resort, there are options to remove the endometriosis implants, ovarian cysts or the uterus by surgery.
+If the pain seems to be the main concern we have several options like over-the-counter pain killers NSAIDs, etc, or hormonal tablets which can be beneficial.
+Even oral contraceptive pills for a continuous duration are considered effective to reduce the pain as well as putting a hold on the progression of the disease.
+Hormonal Injection, progestogens, and androgens are other alternatives to reduce the symptoms and can be used in severe forms of the disease.
+As a last resort, there are options to remove the endometriosis implants, ovarian cysts, or the uterus by surgery.